Department of Plant Sciences, University of Oxford

-The Department of Plant Sciences, at the University of Oxford, England, was a former Oxford department that researched plant and fungal biology.
-It was part of the university's Mathematical, Physical and Life Sciences Division.
-From 1 August 2022 its functionality merged with the Department of Zoology to become the Department of Biology at the University of Oxford.
+The Department of Plant Sciences was a former academic department at the Mathematical, Physical and Life Sciences Division at the University of Oxford in Oxford, England, United Kingdom.
+It focused on plant and fungal biology.
+It was merged with the Department of Zoology to form the Department of Biology on 1 August 2022.

 Herbaria

 The department housed the Oxford University Herbaria that consists of two herbaria: